florianschanda/miss_hit/LEXING_ISSUES.md

 whitespace matters.
 The lexer needs to keep track of all brackets so that it can always know if we're inside a matrix (or cell) or not.

-The canonical way to write a 2x2 identify matrix is this:
+The canonical way to write a 2x2 identity matrix is this:
 ```
 m = [1, 0; 0, 1];
 ```